Surbhi-Kohli/JSModulesAndWebpack/Webpack/7StartingOutRight.md

       output:{
         filename:"bundle.js"
       },
-      plugin:[new HtmlWebpackPlugin(),
+      plugins:[new HtmlWebpackPlugin(),
-     new webpack.progressPlugin]//any plugin that is on webpack namespace,u can access with dot syntax }
+     new webpack.ProgressPlugin]//any plugin that is on webpack namespace,u can access with dot syntax }
 }